Pitt game in 2017 to be played Sept. 9 in Beaver Stadium

 Franklin led Vanderbilt to a bowl game in each of his three seasons in Nashville, with the last two years resulting in wins over North Carolina State (Music City Bowl) and Houston (BBVA Compass Bowl).
 The Commodores had played in four bowl games all-time in the 121 seasons prior to his arrival, none in consecutive years.

 Franklin inherited a Vanderbilt team that finished 2-10 in both 2009 and 2010, including a 1-15 SEC mark.
 From 1983-2010, the Commodores had just one winning season (2008) prior to his arrival.
-His enthusiasm and coaching acumen drove a quick turnaround in VU's fortunes, as the team posted a 6-6 regular season record and earned a berth in the Liberty Bowl during his first season.
+His drive, coaching acumen and enthusiasm drove a quick turnaround in VU's fortunes, as the team posted a 6-6 regular season record and earned a berth in the Liberty Bowl during his first season.
 The 2011 bowl berth was Vanderbilt's second since 1983 and running back Zac Stacy broke the Vanderbilt season record with 1,193 rushing yards.

 The Commodores had a breakthrough campaign in 2012 under Franklin, finishing on a seven-game winning streak (longest since 1948) to post a 9-4 mark, VU's most wins in 97 years.
 A victory at Missouri sparked an 8-1 finish, which included three consecutive SEC road wins for the first time in program history.
 The Commodores were 5-3 in SEC play, winning five SEC games for the first time since 1935, and posted two shutouts for the first time since 1968.
 Vanderbilt defeated NC State, 38-24, in the Liberty Bowl and Franklin was among five finalists for the Bear Bryant National Coach of the Year.
 Stacy became the first player in Vanderbilt history to rush for 1,000 yards in consecutive seasons, gaining 1,141 yards to finish with a school record 3,143 yards and 30 rushing touchdowns.
 Stacy started 12 games and ran for 973 yards and seven touchdowns as a rookie with the St. Louis Rams in 2013.
 Wide receiver Jordan Matthews broke the VU season receiving record with 1,363 yards on 94 catches.